Hmong people: Vietnam

 Hmong people in Vietnam have been perceived differently by various modern political organizations and in different historical periods.
 Since the Hmong are an ethnic minority in Vietnam, their loyalty toward the Vietnamese state has been frequently questioned by the state.
-However, many Hmong in Vietnam are fiercely loyal to the Vietnamese state, regardless of the current ideologies of the government with the Hmong in Laos and Cambodia most supportive of active resistance.
-These tend to be Hmong Christians that have been targeted by all three Indochinese governments.
-The Hmong in Vietnam also receive cultural and political promotion from the government which led to the Vietnamese Hmong further diverging from the Laotian Hmong, as the latter are strongly anti-Vietnamese due to the Secret War and Communism.
+However, many Hmong in Vietnam are fiercely loyal, regardless of the current ideologies of the government; the Hmong in Laos and Cambodia are the most supportive of active resistance.
+These tend to be Hmong Christians that have been targeted by all three Vietnamese governments.
+The Hmong in Vietnam also receive cultural and political incentives from the government. which led to the Vietnamese Hmong further diverging from the Laotian Hmong, since the latter are strongly anti-Vietnamese due to the Secret War and Communism.

 Laos

 There are 595,028 Hmong people in Laos.
-They mainly live in northern regions of Laos.
+They mainly live in northern regions.

+Myanmar

+In Myanmar, Hmong are known as Myaung Zee or Hmont people.
+They are living mainly in northern, southern and eastern Shan State, as well as in Wa State.

 Thailand

-The Hmong presence in Thailand dates back, according to most authors, to the turn of the 20th century when families migrated from China through Laos and Burma.
-A relatively small population, they still settled dozens of villages and hamlets throughout the northern provinces.
-The Hmong were then registered by the state as the Meo hill tribe.
+The Hmong presence in Thailand dates back to the turn of the 20th century when families migrated from China through Laos and Burma, according to most authors.
+A relatively small population, they still formed dozens of villages and hamlets throughout the northern provinces.
+The Hmong were registered by the state as the Meo hill tribe.
 Then, more Hmong migrated from Laos to Thailand following the victory of the Pathet Lao in 1975.
 While some ended up in refugee camps, others settled in mountainous areas among more ancient Hill Tribes.

 Americas

 Many Hmong refugees resettled in the United States after the Vietnam War.
-Beginning in December 1975, the first Hmong refugees arrived in the U.S., mainly from refugee camps in Thailand; however, only 3,466 were granted asylum at that time under the Indochina Migration and Refugee Assistance Act of 1975.
-In May 1976, another 11,000 were allowed to enter the United States, and by 1978 some 30,000 Hmong people had immigrated.
+Beginning in December 1975, the first Hmong refugees arrived in the U.S., mainly from refugee camps in Thailand; however, only 3,466 were granted asylum under the Indochina Migration and Refugee Assistance Act of 1975.
+In May 1976, another 11,000 were allowed to enter the United States, and by 1978 some 30,000 Hmong people had emigrated.
 This first wave was made up predominantly of men directly associated with General Vang Pao's secret army.
 It was not until the passage of the Refugee Act of 1980 that families were able to enter the U.S., becoming the second wave of Hmong immigrants.
 Hmong families scattered across all 50 states but most found their way to each other, building large communities in California, Minnesota and Wisconsin.
-As of the 2010 census, 260,073 Hmong people reside in the United States the majority of whom live in California (91,224), Minnesota (66,181), and Wisconsin (49,240), an increase from 186,310 in 2000.
-Of them, 247,595 or 95.2% are Hmong alone, and the remaining 12,478 are mixed Hmong with some other ethnicity or race.
+As of the 2010 census, 260,073 Hmong people reside in the United States, the majority of whom live in California (91,224), then Minnesota (66,181), and Wisconsin (49,240), an increase from 186,310 in 2000.
+247,595 or 95.2% are Hmong alone, and the remaining 12,478 are mixed Hmong with some other ethnicity.
 The vast majority of part-Hmong are under 10 years old.

 In terms of cities and towns, the largest Hmong-American community is in St. Paul (29,662), followed by Fresno (24,328), Sacramento (16,676), Milwaukee (10,245), and Minneapolis (7,512).